What is Office of Foreign Assets Control (OFAC)?

 Types of OFAC Sanctions

-Country-based Sanctions
+Country-Based Sanctions

 The U.S. government typically imposes country-based Sanctions in response to certain defined transactions and government regimes of interest.
 These sanctions usually target specific industries or sectors within a country and prohibit various activities such as trade in services and goods, financial transactions, and technology transfers.